Last Updated on December 16, 2019 by Inspire Malibu

 How Big is the Cannabis Market?

 According to Forbes, the U.S. accounted for 90 percent of the $9.5 billion worldwide cannabis market in 2017.
-Big name beverage companies, like Molson Coors, are investing in cannabis products.
+Big-name beverage companies, like Molson Coors, are investing in cannabis products.

 Even Coca-Cola announced an interest in CBD-infused beverages after the 2018 Farm Bill removed hemp from the controlled substances list.

-For “pot-preneurs,” the future seems bright, but health care experts grumble about the disparity between marijuana availability and the lack of research into its long-term effects on users.
+For “pot-preneurs,” the future seems bright, but healthcare experts grumble about the disparity between marijuana availability and the lack of research into its long-term effects on users.

-Because the government maintains pot as a Schedule I Narcotic, a substance with little to no medicinal use and a high likelihood for abuse, very few well funded studies on marijuana have been done.
+Because the government maintains pot as a Schedule I Narcotic, a substance with little to no medicinal use and a high likelihood for abuse, very few well-funded studies on marijuana have been done.

 Researchers at Harvard’s T.H.
 Chan School of Public Health examined more than 10,000 marijuana studies.
 Their conclusion was that no clear guidelines on populations that might benefit or be harmed by different cannabis doses and “delivery mechanisms” exist with the available data.